 BRUCE DERN TOPLINES CARL BESSAI’S THE LEARS WHICH COMMENCED PRODUCTION IN LOS ANGELES APRIL 18TH

 Dark Comedy Produced by NeoClassics Films’ Irwin Olian Stars Anthony Michael Hall, Sean Astin, Aly Michalka, Victoria Smurfit, Nic Bishop And More Fill Out Ensemble

 Los Angeles, CA (April 20, 2016) – Noted art house distributor NeoClassics Films Ltd. has announced the start of production on its first self-produced film, Carl Bessai’s THE LEARS.
 A darkly comic, loose adaptation of William Shakespeare’s King Lear, the film stars two-time Academy Award nominee Bruce Dern (THE HATEFUL EIGHT, NEBRASKA); Anthony Michael Hall (FOXCATCHER; THE DARK KNIGHT; THE DEAD ZONE, SIXTEEN CANDLES); Sean Astin (THE LORD OF THE RINGS trilogy); Aly Michalka (EASY A), Irish leading lady Victoria Smurfit (ABC’s “Once Upon a Time”), and Aussie favorite Nic Bishop (ABC’s “Body of Proof”) among its ensemble cast.

-Carl Bessai is directing from his own script.
-NeoClassics Films’ CEO Irwin Olian is producing in association with Bessai's Raven West Films Ltd. NeoClassics will also serve as the film’s international sales agent.
+The relatively quick shoot will take place in Malibu and other parts of the Los Angeles, area and will be produced by NeoClassics Films’ CEO Irwin Olian, in association with director Bessai's Raven West Films Ltd. through the production company The Lears, LLC.
+NeoClassics will also serve as the film’s international sales agent.

 - News Archives